octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.1.3 - 2024-02-26 =
+* Added preliminary support for importing properties from Rex
+* Added preliminary support for importing properties from Pixxi
+* Corrected virtual tours in RTDF and Zoopla export formats
+* Remove checking of fave_floor_plans_enable meta when exporting floorplans

 = 2.1.2 - 2024-02-21 =
 * Added preliminary support for importing properties from myCRM by Property Finder